Obi-nna/supermarket_sales_data_visualization/README.md

 The graph above shows Branch B had the highest gross income on Health and beauty, Home and Lifestyle, and Electronic accessories, followed by Branch C on Electronic accessories, Food and beverages, and Fashion accessories in January and March.
 Branch A generated the least gross income on Home and Lifestyle and Health and Beauty in February and March, compared to Branch B and C. In addition, when compared to Branch A and B, Branch C had the lowest gross income on Sports and Travel and Fashion accessories in February and March, respectively.
 We can see that branch B generated more gross income than branches A and C.

 ![image](https://user-images.githubusercontent.com/99766998/156868377-b588fb61-d911-4918-a1b9-1b30ae8f4e48.png)

+This graph shows a correlation between the unit price and gross income, indicating that products with high unit prices increase gross income.
+Based on this analysis, the gross margin percentage on each product line is consistent.